 To learn more about Pressure Reducing valve Repair, watch the video below or read through the video transcript below.

 In Frisco, for example, the water comes from the city at 110 psi and leaves at 60 psi.
-When you have that regulator installed, 60 psi can never push back on 110.
-The 110 is stronger.
-That’s why you need the expansion tank, a place to take that excess pressure.
+When you have that regulator installed… it can take that excess pressure.

 EXPANSION TANK REPLACEMENT